Articles on Shifting Sands

 Is FGM/C barbaric mutilation?

 When it comes to Female Genital Mutilation/Cutting (FGM/C) there are disagreements about the language used to describe the practice.

 Some favour words like ‘mutilation’ over cutting, circumcision or surgeries.
 And are also particular about the adjectives used with ‘barbaric’ and ‘evil’ commonplace.

 The choice is generally based on the position one takes in regard to the practice.
 So some believe that language is sacrificed on the altar of political correctness by people more concerned with the sensitivities of the perpetrators than the lives and safety of the victims.
 They want that trend bucked.

 Others use less derogatory language, believing pejorative labelling is alienating and unwelcome, with knock-on effects on recipients self-esteem.
-But their tolerance is thought misplaced so are accused of being apologists who condone the practice.
+But their tolerance is thought misplaced so are accused of being apologists and condoners of the practice.

 While I’m far from being an apologist, I prefer the less judgemental word ‘cutting’ but will use ‘FGM/C’ because FGM is commonly used in professional literature, in legislation and for the convenience of my readers.
 But I think the language of anti-FGM campaigners is important and worry that it may be undermining the wellbeing of those it seeks to help.